tjaynl/rosita.nl/README.md

 # rosita.nl
-Website for a local Dutch radio station
+Static website for a local Dutch radio station